Tomb of Edward, the Black Prince: Life and death of Edward of Woodstock

 Edward became known as the "Black Prince" due to his distinctive black plate armour and reputation for "savagery as a military commander"; he has been accused of ordering the massacre of hundreds of men, women and children in the sack following the Siege of Limoges in 1370.
-He was the eldest son and heir apparent of King Edward III of England, but died young and before his father, leaving his son Richard II to succeed to the throne.
+He was the eldest son and heir apparent of King Edward III, but died young and before his father, leaving his son Richard II to succeed to the throne.
 Nevertheless, historians often give Edward the distinction of having been one of the most successful English commanders during the Hundred Years' War.

 Edward's slow death from dysentery aged 45 took a number of weeks, but he remained lucid and aware.
 He died on 8 June 1376 at the Royal Palace of Westminster, and per his wishes was buried at an extravagant ceremony in Canterbury Cathedral, Kent, on 29 September.
 His funeral was conducted strictly in accordance with the instructions outlined in his will, which he signed in the days before his demise.
 The will was written in French and is now at the Lambeth Palace Library in London.
 It contains highly detailed descriptions of his tomb's design, including the materials to be used and a stipulation that he be depicted "fully armed in plate of war".